Anonymous User

 SelectAnswer

-What is the resistance of a circuit in which a current of 3 amperes flows through a resistor connected to 90 volts?
+What is the current flowing through a 24-ohm resistor connected across 240 volts?

 SelectAnswer